jwizard-bot/jwizard-core/README.md

 <a name="internationalization-i18n"></a>
 ## Internationalization (i18n)
-1. To add a new language, create a new resource file in the `classpath:/i18n-api` or `classpath:/i18n-jda` directory via command:
+1. To add a new language, create a new resource file in the `classpath:/i18n-api` and `classpath:/i18n-jda` directories via command:
 * (FOR UNIX SYSTEMS):
 ```